biancini/GreenMST/README.md

 Installation and configuration
 ==============================

-This project has been developed and tested on Floodlight v0.90.
-After its installation the ``floodlight.jar`` must be copied within the root folder of this project.
+This project has been developed and tested on Floodlight master version.
+After its installation the ``floodlight.jar`` and ``floodlight-test.jar`` files must be copied withint the lib folder of this project.
+These jars will be used as dependencies to the maven repository.
+The current repository has these two files compiled from the master release of floodlight at the time of creation of the project.

+To verify everything is ok in your project, you can test the execution of tests by running ``mvn test`` from the main project folder.
 At this point the project can be imported into Eclipse and run right away.

 Block or turn-off ports
 -----------------------